 There are lots of instances where a party ought to consider a collaborative divorce.
 A collaborative divorce can help parties reach a settlement outside court such that litigation may not be necessary.
 For many parties, this is an option that they should at least consider.

-Cases where one party is moving money or engaging in other behavior that is not above-board is likely a case where collaborative divorce is not appropriate.
-For collaborative divorce to work, parties need to be engaging in good faith behavior to reach a settlement.
+Cases, where one party is moving money or engaging in other behavior that is not above-board, is likely a case where collaborative divorce is not appropriate.
+For a collaborative divorce to work, parties need to be engaging in good faith behavior to reach a settlement.
 This means that parties are not engaging in conduct that is opposite of the spirit of settlement.